-Exploring this monolithic sandbox is like walking through an ocean of lofty dunes enveloped by some of the biggest Rocky Mountain Peaks.
 The park’s biology and geology create awe-inspiring and one-of-a-kind conditions rivaling more traditional parks.
-There are a large array of habitats to explore, from aspens and pines to sand dunes, shrub and grasslands, and even tundras and thick spruce-fir forests.
+There are a large array of habitats to explore, from aspens and pines to sand dunes, shrub and grasslands, and even tundra and thick spruce-fir forests.

 To get to the dunes you have to cross the wide and very shallow Médano Creek, which runs only from spring until the beginning of summer.
 Hiking is permitted, with the announcement that the sand can be very hot in the summer, up to 60 degrees Celsius.

 Is Great Sand Dunes National Park worth visiting?